 Plywood is a kind of wood based panel manufactured from layers of hardwood or softwood veneer that are usually about 3 millimetres thick.
 Because of made in layers plywood is incredibly strong but also light in weight.

 The interior layers of these boards are usually made from an cheap wood while the face veneer are made from expensive hardwood to give the plywood a better wood grain appearance.

 This manufactured board is used as a more affordably option to solid timber or as an alternate to other manufactured boards.
-You are most likely to see plywood used in occassions such as school desks, furniture, wood panelling and some flooring although usually only the faces are shown due to the unattractive look of the edges.
+You are most likely to see plywood used in occasions such as school desks, wood paneling and modern furniture as you can find at this catalogue https://www.archute.com/best-architectural-furniture-century/.
 You can also find them as roofling and flooring in houses and containers etc.